validator/validator/README.md

    [3]: #standalone-web-server
    [4]: https://validator.w3.org/nu/

+## Usage

+You can run the vnu checker with one of the invocations from the [vnu manual page](docs/vnu.1.md).
+For example:

+    java -jar ~/vnu.jar [OPTIONS]...
+FILES|DIRECTORY|URL...

+The [OPTIONS section of the vnu manual page](docs/vnu.1.md#options) has details on all available options.

 ## Sources

 The vnu source code is available on [GitHub][5], as are [instructions on how to build, test, and run the code][6].